Fundraising University logo

 What Is Fundraising University?

-Fundraising University is a fundraising services franchise that develops, plans, and operates repeatable fundraising programs under the Fundraising University mark.
-The business operates primarily on school grounds and at youth sports venues, serving elementary, middle, and high schools and youth sports leagues with customers primarily coaches and teachers (B2B).
-The core service bundle is planning, executing, and repeating fundraisers; franchisees may use proprietary technology provided by an affiliate and must sponsor Sports Clinics upon opening.
+Fundraising University is a franchise that develops and operates fundraising companies that plan, execute, and repeat fundraisers under the Fundraising University name.
+Franchised operations are conducted primarily on school grounds and target elementary, middle, and high schools and youth sports leagues, with customers primarily coaches and teachers.
+The core service bundle is planning and executing repeatable fundraisers, supported by proprietary technology provided to franchisees.

 Fundraising University Franchise: Pros and Cons